 The tube on this scope is only 28-inches long.
 When assembled, the entire unit stands about 36” (give or take an inch or two) tall when aimed at the zenith.
 Weighing in at under 25 lbs., this scope provides a lot of capability in a fairly portable package.

-With the 6-inch aperture, the StarBlast 6 is a fairly powerful scope for such a small and portable package.
-Under fairly good skies, it should be able to show the observer any objects in the Messier or Caldwell catalogs, as well as many others.
+With 6 inches of aperture, the StarBlast 6 is a fairly powerful scope for such a small and portable package.
+Under fairly good skies, it should be able to show the observer any objects in the Messier catalog, as well as many others.

 A Stable Mount